andrew01144/OpaAdminScripts/README.md

   Use instead opareport -o verifylinks -T topofile.xml.
 More convenient report format.

 topoMatchSwitches
-  Dtermine the name (NodeDesc) of each edge switch by matching to the topology file.
+  Determine the name (NodeDesc) of each edge switch by matching to the topology file.
   For 3-tier Direct/Edge fabrics only.
   Use instead of opagenswitches.
 More convenient, does not depend on correctly named compute nodes.